The Builders

 Analysis of Literary Devices Used in The Builders

-- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /m/ in “With a firm and ample base” and the sound of /s/ in “And ascending and secure.”
+- Consonance: Consonance, the repetition of consonant sounds within words, further enhances the poem’s auditory texture.
+The repetition of the “m” sound in “With a firm and ample base” illustrates this.

 Analysis of Poetic Devices Used in The Builders